Visiting Associate Professor of the Practice, ND TEC

 Mark Bourgeois is a philosopher and a former engineer with a focus on the ethical and social impact of science and technology innovation, the ethical formation of scientists and engineers, and the link between these.

-Before coming to Notre Dame, Bourgeois taught engineering design in the Segal Design Institute and design ethics in the Biomedical Engineering department, both at Northwestern University, where he also conducted engineering education research.
+Before coming to Notre Dame, he taught engineering design and design ethics in the Segal Design Institute at Northwestern University, where he also conducted engineering education research.

-He obtained his PhD in Philosophy from Loyola University Chicago with a dissertation on normative function in the design of organisms and artifacts.
-He has a Master’s in Philosophy from Miami of Ohio and a BA in Philosophy and a BS in Physics from the University of Illinois.
+He obtained his PhD in Philosophy from Loyola University Chicago, has a Master’s in Philosophy from Miami of Ohio, and a BA in Philosophy and a BS in Physics from the University of Illinois.
 Prior to his PhD, he worked as an engineer and consultant in the telecom industry on both the hardware and software sides.